hockeybuggy/hockeybuggy/site_source/content/blog/started-using-sass.md

 ---
-layout: post
-title: A new a stylish look around the site.
-Thanks to sass
+title: "A new a stylish look around the site.
+Thanks to sass"
 date: 2013-01-31
-categories: misc
-author: Douglas Anderson
 ---

 So if you have seen the site before this post you will have noticed that we(the